-- Each team is allowed use of one, and only one, computer during the competition (i.e. one computer, one keyboard).
+- One computer.
+Each team is allowed use of one, and only one, computer during the competition (i.e. one computer, one keyboard).
 No virtual machines, etc.

-- Both the Novice and Advanced teams will share a common pool of around 15-20 problems.
+- Both the Novice and Advanced teams will share a common pool of approximately 20 problems.

 - Each problem carries a point value, with values increasing with problem difficulty.

 - The goal is to solve as many problems as possible in 3 hours.
 At the end, the teams

 with the most points win!

 - All solutions must programmatically determine the results.
 In other words, your